Toad (Marvel Comics): New X-Men

-For reasons unknown, Toad eventually returned to Magneto's side during the Planet X storyline; however, Toad was not as docile and subservient as he had been in the past, even openly questioning Magneto at times.
+For reasons unknown, Toad returns to Magneto's side during the "Planet X" storyline.
+However, he is not as docile and subservient as he had been in the past, even openly questioning Magneto at times.
 Magneto, in turn, is tyrannical in his treatment of Toad, who had become his second-in-command.
-At that point, the long-presumed-dead Magneto's image had taken a Che Guevara-like notoriety, and Toad questioned whether Magneto may have been more powerful dead than alive.
-Nonetheless, Toad tries to defend his former master, only to be incapacitated by Fantomex, who shoots his kneecaps out.
-Shortly thereafter, Magneto is killed by Wolverine, and Toad vanishes from the scene.
+After Magneto is apparently killed, it is revealed that he had been an imposter named Xorn and that the real Magneto was still alive.